silnrsi/font-alkalami/documentation/source/productsite/sample.md

----
-title: Alkalami - Type Sample
-fontversion: 1.300
----

 This document demonstrates all of the characters in the font.
 It is organized by Unicode block.
-Alternate glyphs that are available through features are demonstrated in the [Features](features.md) document.
+Alternate glyphs that are available through features are demonstrated in the [Features](features) document.
 At the end is a sample demonstrating Arabic shaping and another example of running text.

 ## Type Sample